tgoldenberg/dsl-test/README.md

 # dsl-test

-A major part of the datavore application is the ability to represent a data manipulation and analytics process in a way that can be manipulated and reasoned about in different contexts.
+A major part of the Datavore application is the ability to represent a data manipulation and analytics process in a way that can be manipulated and reasoned about in different contexts.
 This is a toy example, exploring ideas in client side execution of an example representation.

+Your mission, if you choose to accept it, is to solve the example problem.
+The notes below outline the problem structure, expected results, and how to test your solution.

-## Project Goals and Spec
+## Project goals and spec
 An [abstract syntax tree](https://www.wikiwand.com/en/Abstract_syntax_tree) representation of a program is given.

 In the context of an AST, we use "interest" to express desire for output or information about a certain node in the tree.
 It can be any node -- a leaf, the root, or an intermediary node.